 10 Tips for Preventing Bed Bugs

-Brought to you by the National Pest Management Association.
+This video from the National Pest Management Association explains how big the bed bug problem really is.
 Join us on a fast-paced, educational trip through the history of bed bugs and the recent resurgence.
 This video will teach you how to be vigilant to minimize your risk of encountering bed bugs and how to effectively deal with this resilient pest if you have an infestation.

 Bed Bug Basics

 This video goes over more basic bed bug knowledge.
-An army of bed bugs can attack a person 500 times in one night!
+Did you know an army of bed bugs can attack a person 500 times in one night?
+Or that bed bugs can track humans by following the carbon dioxide they exhale?
+They also have heat sensors on their antennae showing them the best place to bite.
 Sleep tight.

 Ask the Entomologist